 Tiananmen Square Vigil Organizers are apprehended by Hong Kong police.

-Multiple members of the group behind the city’s Tiananmen Square vigils were arrested by Hong Kong police on Wednesday, a day after their organization said they would refuse to comply with a national security inquiry.
+Four members of the group organizing the city’s Tiananmen Square vigils were arrested by Hong Kong police on Wednesday, a day after they refused to assist with a national security inquiry.

+The Hong Kong Alliance is the most recent victim of China’s draconian national security law, which was enacted last year in the city to quell dissent following massive and often violent democracy protests.

+Security police dragged prominent barrister Chow Hang-tung, the alliance’s vice-chairwoman, away in handcuffs from her office building in the city’s central business district.

-The Hong Kong Alliance announced three members – Simon Leung, Sean Tang, and Chan To-wai – were arrested on Wednesday morning in a brief statement to media.
+The alliance added in a statement that three more members of the organization – Simon Leung, Sean Tang, and Chan To-wai – were arrested on Wednesday morning.

-Another member, attorney Chow Hang-tung, was also seen being brought away in handcuffs by police from her office in the city’s central business district, according to an AFP correspondent.
-The arrests and charges have yet to be confirmed by the police.
+According to the national security statute, police detained three males and one lady for “not supplying information.”

-The alliance is one of several pro-democracy organizations being probed under a tough national security statute enacted by China on Hong Kong to quell dissent after massive and frequently violent protests erupted more than two years ago.
+The alliance is one of numerous pro-democracy organizations that the city’s newly formed national security section is looking into.

-Last month, investigators demanded financial and operational information from the alliance, accusing it of acting as a “foreign agent.”
+Last month, investigators demanded financial and operational information from the organisation, accusing it of acting as a “foreign agent.”

 Since its foundation in 1989, the request includes the personal information of all members, all meeting minutes, financial data, and any exchanges with other NGOs pushing for democracy and human rights in China.